webgpu/webgpufundamentals/webgpu/lessons/webgpu-image-adjustments.md

 +  gui.add(settings, 'contrast', -1, 10);
 ```

 Note that our setting of 10 as the maximum is a little arbitrary.
+Since we're
-Since we're moving the values away from 0.5 buy multiplying
+moving the values away from 0.5 by multiplying with our contrast value, if the
-by our contrast value, if the color is 0.51 and the contrast
+color is 0.51 and the contrast is 10 then we'll end up making the new color 0.60
-is 10 then we'll end up making the new color 0.60 (0.5 + 10 * 0.01).
+(0.5 + 10 * 0.01).
 That's not all the way to 1.
-In practice though,
+In practice though, if you try
-if you try it below, you'll see that even above 6 not much changes.
-Maybe you'd have to pick a very dim image to need
+it below, you'll see that even above 6 not much changes.
+Maybe you'd have to
-higher contrast values.
+pick a very low contrast image to need higher contrast values.

 {{{example url="../webgpu-post-processing-image-adjustments-contrast.html"}}}

-It's important to know these operations are order dependent.
+It's important to note these operations are order dependent.
+We apply brightness
-We apply brightness and then contrast.
-Since contrast pushes
+and then contrast.
+Since contrast pushes colors away from 0.5 and brightness
-colors away from 0.5 and brightness adds to the overall color then, as it is, for a given brightness setting we're
+adds to the overall color then, as it is, for a given brightness setting we're
-effectively choosing where the 0.5 level is in the image
+effectively choosing where the 0.5 level is in the image before the contrast is
-before the contrast is applied.
+applied.

 # <a id="a-hue-saturation-lightness"></a> Hue Saturation Lightness (HSL)